Published summary

 • Likely coverage around time changes, tax prep, market nerves, school deadlines, and severe weather would probably sit behind many replies.

-• Progress, competence, and signs of personal movement prompts often absorb whatever the wider public mood is already amplifying.
+• Progress, competence, and signs of personal movement Questions often absorb whatever the wider public mood is already amplifying.

 What people needed most